 Tip: Make sure that you are delivering feedback in a productive way.
 What you think is "constructive" could be coming across as rude or unreasonable.
 Consider leading with positive but sincere comments as well – it can help boost morale.
 When in doubt, ask for feedback on what you plan to deliver with your own team before meeting with your colleagues to determine if you need to adjust the tone or content of your message.

 9. Resolving controversy quickly

-Tip: Everyone is short for time these days (Find out how to save time in your day) so it's important to address challenges head-on and with the appropriate people versus tattling or pointing fingers.
+Tip: Everyone is short for time these days so it's important to address challenges head-on and with the appropriate people versus tattling or pointing fingers.
 If you're at an impasse, consider approaching a superior together to help resolve the conflict.
 The more you argue and stew, the more you derail the project and its deadlines.

 10. Getting a response; we don't have enough time to do everything that we need to.

 Tip: Speak with your manager about what's preventing you from moving forward more quickly with projects; they may be able to make a case for bringing in extra help, on a permanent or interim basis, in order to keep projects on track.
 A specialised recruitment agency such as Robert Half can quickly identify professionals with relevant experience and who are able to hit the ground running.

 There's comfort in familiarity, and it can be challenging to work with colleagues outside your team who may be "wired differently”.
 Especially when collaborating in a digital workplace means you might be operating over the phone, vie email or messaging apps.
 But the more you work to resolve differences and accept others, the smoother your projects will flow and the more successful they will be.